DAS-OATs/astrocook/docs/tutorials/absorption_systems.md

 After manual edits, you often need to re-optimize the fit:

-- **Refit Selected:** Right-click the table and choose "Refit Selected" to optimize only the highlighted lines.
+- **Refit Selected:** Select one **or more** components in the table, right-click, and choose "Refit Selected".
+This will optimize all highlighted lines (and their physical neighbors) in a batch process.
 - **Refit All:** Go to **Absorbers > Refit All Systems...** (in the main window) to re-optimize the entire spectrum, handling blends automatically.

 ```{image} ../_static/absorbers_linking.png